 PIKO support groups are safe, confidential, and comfortable way for survivors and their children to learn, heal, and grow together.
 From toddler to teens, groups teach, promote, and foster healthy parent-child relationships, incorporating expressive and creative arts, and cultural activities into lessons.
 Parents at group benefit from domestic violence education, strengthening positive parenting and communication skills, and develop valuable self-care techniques.

 PIKO staff and external evaluators track changes in the safety, knowledge, confidence, behavior, social connections, stress management, communication, and coping skills of children and their parents.

 To date, PIKO formed 36 support groups, including cultural and linguistically based groups.
 This includes over 500 group meetings for 315 adult survivors and 495 children.

 Provided advocacy services to over 350 adult survivors and over 600 children.

 Provided training to over 900 community members and agencies.

 From 2017 to 2020 participant changes in attitude, behavior, knowledge, skills, and satisfication with the program was tracked by a self-administered survey.
 Below are some results from participants who completed the 21-week program.

-- 80% of participants reported that they were overall satisfied with the PIKO programs ability to meet your needs
+80% of participants reported that they were overall satisfied with the PIKO programs ability to meet their needs.

 “The first few sessions, we just cried and cried.
 I was in tears all the time, all the groups.
 But, I heard about others (in the group) taking control and ending their abuse… I felt braver.”